RaphaelDeLaGhetto/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Add a column to the imputed data frame and classify each row as occuring on a by *Weekend* or *Weekday*.
+Add a column to the imputed data frame and classify each row as occuring on a *Weekend* or *Weekday*.
 Split the results on the same factor values:

 ```r